SigmanGroup/Ni_stereoconvergent_coupling/README.md

 # Ni_stereoconvergent_coupling
-Requires the 'gen_identifiers', 'gen_rxn_data', and/or 'gen_descriptors' excel files to be in the same folder as the script.
+The 'gen_identifiers', 'gen_rxn_data', and/or 'gen_descriptors' excel files contain information on the kraken ligand library and the ligands employed in this study.
+These files should be kept in the same folder as the scripts.

 gen_linear_regression.ipynb: code for univariate correlations and predictive workflow employing forward stepwise linear regression.
 Requires 'ForwardStepCandidates_updated.py' and 'loo_q2.py'.